Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 You could also:

-*add a little more olive oil and slather this on chicken before you grill it
+*add a little more olive oil and slather this on chicken or pork tenderloin before you grill it

 *Make my cold fermented pizza crust and use it as a sauce and then top it with chicken and cheese